Thirubuvanai: Sri Thenkalai Varadharaja Perumal Temple

-The antiquity of the village goes back to the times of Paranthaga Cholan 1(907-955 AD) who built the Varadharaja Perumal temple.
-It was called as Veeranarayana Vinnagaram after the title of Paranthagar I. The old name of the village was Tirubuvanai Mahadevi Chadurvedi Mangalam, named after the Paranthagar's Queen.
-The lake of this village was called Kokkilanadi-Pereri, named after another wife of Paranthagar.
-This is an AEL stone temple displaying the characteristic plinth mouldings, niches and pilasters.
+The antiquity of the village goes back to the times of Chola king Parantaka I (907-955 CE) who built the Varadharaja Perumal temple.
+It was called as Veeranarayana Vinnagaram after the title of Parantaka I. The old name of the village was Tirubuvanai Mahadevi Chadurvedi Mangalam, named after the Paranthagar's Queen.
+The lake of this village was called Kokkilanadi-Pereri, named after another wife of Parantaka I. This is an AEL stone temple displaying the characteristic plinth mouldings, niches and pilasters.
 There are small but interesting panels around the sanctum depicting scenes from Ramayana and Bhagavata.
 There are a number of Chola inscriptions in this temple throwing light on the political, social and cultural life of the village.
 The temple is managed by ASI.

 Thirubuvanai Police Station

 The police station situated at a distance of 22 km from Headquarters lies on the Villupuram Main Road (NH 45A).
 It is the west border police station in the Union Territory of Pondicherry.
 The building was inaugurated by His Excellency H.L Khurana, Governor of Tamil Nadu and Administrator of Pondicherry on 2 June 1984.
 The police station building contains one S.I Quarter, three H.C’s Quarters and thirteen P.C’s Quarters.